harriedegroot/nl.hdg.mqtt/README.md

 #### Commands
 The hub provides two ways of controlling your devices over MQTT.
 The first one is provided by the selected communication protocol.
 Additionally the hub allows communication by message (payload).
-To command your Homey, you can send a payload to the topic `<root>/<homey device>/$command`.
+To command your Homey, you can send a payload to the topic `<homey devicd id>/$command`.

 E.g. These two messages will both dim the tv light to 30%:
 1. publish to topic 'homie/homey/tv/dim/set', with message payload: 0.3
-2. publish to topic 'homie/homey/$command', with message payload:
+2. publish to topic 'homey/$command', with message payload:

 ```javascript
 {